git-clone-abhinav/load-balancer/README.md

    - The application fails to start if no primary or fallback RPCs are provided. ❌

 2. **Main Function**:
-   - Initializes a cache to store failed URLs temporarily using an in-memory database. 🗃️
+   - Initializes a cache to store URLs that return a "429 Too Many Requests" status temporarily using an in-memory database. 🗃️
    - Starts an HTTP server that listens for incoming requests. 🌐

 3. **Load Balancer**: